Home Insights Why Entexis™ Systems: From ThirtyFour® Soft Systems to the Future

 Entexis isn’t ThirtyFour® with a new logo.
 It’s a different kind of company with a different kind of ambition.

 Where ThirtyFour® was a studio, Entexis is a technology company.
 Where ThirtyFour® was shaped around design, Entexis is shaped around engineering and intelligence.
-Where ThirtyFour®’s horizon was the next client project, Entexis’ horizon is the next decade of software — the platforms, the automations, and above all, the artificial intelligence that will quietly rewrite how businesses run.
+Where ThirtyFour®’s horizon was the next client project, Entexis’ horizon is the next decade of software: the platforms, the automations, and above all, the artificial intelligence that will quietly rewrite how businesses run.

 This isn’t a pivot away from what we were good at.
-The same people who obsessed over typography at ThirtyFour® still obsess over details at Entexis — we’re just obsessing over different details now.
+The same people who obsessed over typography at ThirtyFour® still obsess over details at Entexis.
+We’re just obsessing over different details now.
 System architecture.
 Data models.
 Agent workflows.
 The taste that shaped our design work is the same taste that now shapes our engineering work.
 We didn’t throw it away.
 We expanded what it applies to.

 Why AI, and why now